A stunning train journey starting at Cusco, going all the way to Aguas Calientes

 HOTEL TRANSFER IN CUSCO

-- Round-trip mini-bus transportation from your hotel and back
+- Round-trip private transportation from your hotel and back.

-- One night of accommodation at Aguas Calientes (single or twin room)
+- One night of accommodation at Aguas Calientes.

-- Entrance ticket to Huayna Picchu (if there is no availability for Huayna Picchu, we will purchase the Machu Picchu Mountain ticket)
+- Entrance ticket to Huayna Picchu (in case there is no availability for Huayna Picchu, we will purchase a ticket to Machu Picchu Mountain).

 - Meals (Day 1: breakfast, dinner; Day 2: lunch)

 - Entrance ticket for the hot springs in Aguas Calientes

 - It is necessary to present an identification document at the start of the trip.
 Please bring your original passport (must be valid for 6 months or more)

 No booking available at the time.

 I cannot find my accommodation listed in the operator pick up locations when making my booking.
 What should I select?